ibbi67/SkillsBuild-Gamified-Web-Application/user-manual.md

 2. **Integration Tests**
     - Verifies complete recommendation flow and API functionality
     - Tests interactions between service, repository, and controller layers

+    # Save to Favourite Courses
+**Author:** Sonny Powell

+## Save to Favourite Courses for Backend

+### FavouriteCourse Service
+- Manages adding, removing, and retrieving favourite courses
+- Stores user-course relationships in the database
+- Ensures duplicate courses aren’t added

+### FavouriteCourse Controller
+- Handles API requests for saving and retrieving favourites
+- Routes authenticated requests to the service
+- Validates user permissions for modifying favourites

+### FavouriteCourse Repository
+- Manages database interactions for favourite courses
+- Efficiently retrieves a user’s saved courses
+- Implements caching for faster access

+### Authentication Integration
+- Ensures only logged-in users can save favourites
+- Uses JWT authentication for secure access
+- Restricts access to user-specific favourite lists

+---

+## Save to Favourite Courses for Frontend

+### Favourite Courses Dashboard
+- Displays user’s saved courses in an easy-to-access list
+- Allows quick navigation to favourite courses
+- Supports sorting and filtering

+### User Interaction
+- Users can add/remove courses from favourites with one click
+- Updates the backend in real time
+- Provides visual feedback on saved courses

+---

+## Flow of Save to Favourite Courses

+### Saving a Course
+1. User clicks the "Save to Favourites" button
+2. API adds the course to the user’s favourites list
+3. The UI updates to reflect the change

+### Removing a Course
+1. User selects a course to remove from favourites
+2. API deletes the course from the favourites list
+3. UI updates to show the course is no longer saved

+---

+## Testing

+### Unit Tests
+- Validate favourite course addition/removal logic
+- Ensure database queries return correct results

+### Integration Tests
+- Verify API endpoints handle requests correctly
+- Test authentication and access control